 - My employer has openings, how can we let culinary students know?

 All culinary job leads are funneled through the office of career services.
-To post a culinary related job, please visit www.mchenry.edu/hireascot Register and post jobs for free.
+To post a culinary-related job, visit MCC's job board at www.mchenry.edu/hireascot to register and post jobs for free.

-- What if I have questions on culinary or pastry classes or program information?
+- What if I have questions about culinary or pastry classes or program information?

 Please email the department chair, Chef Tina Drzal.
 Email is the best way to reach Chef Tina outside of class times.
 All current catalog program information can be found at www.mchenry.edu/culinary.
 In addition, program requirements are hanging in the lab, near the instructor desk.
 Please view the culinary program student code of conduct for other important program rules.

 - When does the restaurant run?
-How do I reserve a table?
+How do I make reservations?

 - When does the bakery run?
 Can I order cakes and other pastries?

-Please visit www.mchenry.edu/sweets for details on Sweet Scots Bakery.
+Visit www.mchenry.edu/sweets for details on Sweet Scots Bakery.
 The student-run bakery is a class that runs in the Fall semester only on Wednesdays and Thursdays from 10:30 a.m.-1:30 p.m.
 September through November.
-Please visit the Sweet Scots link above, Twitter @sweetscots or our Facebook page www.facebook.com/sweetscots for opening date and daily operational information.
 The bakery is open to the general public, but does not create custom cakes or special orders.
 For opening date and menu information, visit us on Instagram at www.instagram.com/tartanbistromcc.

 - Does the culinary program provide any catering services?